You want to improve your writing and storytelling dramatically, but you only have time and energy to learn one thing?

 But from now on, whenever thinking about your next story, and the structure of what to say first, what next, and what last: think about this.

 Stories that are understood, remembered, and that inspire people to act

 This structure is what tells the human brain that this even is a story.
 That this is something you want to keep paying attention to.
 That this is something that you want to believe, remember, act on and/or tell other people about.

-This is what helps you form your narrative and structure your social media post, vlog or video script, whitepaper, blog article, e-mail, cold outreach LinkedIn DM, Insta influencer DM, novel, non-fiction book, movie script, et cetera and so on ad infinitum — into the most powerful story it could possibly be.
+This is what helps you form your narrative and structure your social media caption, vlog or YouTube video script, whitepaper, blog article, e-mail, cold outreach LinkedIn DM, Insta influencer DM, novel, non-fiction book, movie script, et cetera and so on ad infinitum — into the most powerful story it could possibly be.

 If you write and share stories that are felt, remembered, and that drive people to action — you or your business will grow much more easily.

 It’s really as simple as that.